 The basis of my lunch is oatcakes along with pate or squeezy cheese, not exactly exciting fare but does the job especially when bolstered with the usual suspects such as dried fruit and nuts, fresh fruit, chocolate or cereal bars.
 On rare occasions, I’ll bake a gluten free flat bread flavoured with cheese, garlic and rosemary.

-After a couple of trips, the oatcakes and mushroom pate had lost their appeal, and I was out of gluten free bread mix for making flat bread, so Julia volunteered to make some lentil and cheese slices ‘for a change’.
+After a couple of trips, the oatcakes and mushroom pate had lost their appeal, and I was out of gluten free bread mix for making flat bread, so one of the group volunteered to make some lentil and cheese slices ‘for a change’.
 My first thought was, ‘What amount of carbohydrate (CHO) are these going to have?’ because although pulses are high in CHO not all of it can be digested.
 Her recipe, below, cunningly includes gluten free bread crumbs to increase the amount CHO.
 These will keep for a couple of days so make a great option for weekend trips.
 They don’t have to be an exclusive lunch item – I’d happily have a slice as part of breakfast or supper!

 Lentil and cheese slices